The Community Technical Assistance Center

 The Community Technical Assistance Center is a training, consultation, and educational resource center available to all mental and behavioral health providers, clinics, agencies and programs in New York State.

-IDEAS researchers have worked collaboratively with CTAC to assess how to most effectively and efficiently to rollout evidence-based trainings through CTAC offerings (read about our Adoption of Innovations study), and continues to collaborate with CTAC faculty and staff in their efforts to provide NYS clinics, programs, and agencies with trainings to help them provide more effective care using efficient business practices.
+IDEAS researchers have worked collaboratively with CTAC to assess how to most effectively and efficiently to rollout evidence-based trainings through CTAC offerings (read about our Adoption of Innovations study), and continue to collaborate with CTAC faculty and staff in their efforts to provide NYS clinics, programs, and agencies with trainings to help them provide more effective care using efficient business practices.
+CTAC faculty and staff and IDEAS researchers meet with NYS OMH administrators on a quarterly basis to review CTAC trainings, planned offerings, and research findings that impact CTAC-provided trainings and technical assistance.

 "During these meetings with OMH,